Gdańsk: Free City of Danzig and World War II

-In line with the decisions made by the Allies at the Yalta and Potsdam conferences, the city became again part of Poland, although with a Soviet-installed communist regime, which stayed in power until the fall of communism in Poland in the late 1980s and early 1990s.
-The remaining German residents of the city who had survived the war fled or were expelled to postwar Germany.
+In line with the decisions made by the Allies under pressure of Stalin at the Yalta and Potsdam conferences, the city was annexed by Poland, although with a Soviet-installed communist regime, which stayed in power until the fall of communism in Poland in the late 1980s and early 1990s.
+In June 1945 around 124,000 Germans remained in the city.
+Shortly afterward, in July 1945, the Polish authorities began deporting the Germans to Allied-occupied Germany.
 The city was repopulated by ethnic Poles; up to 18% of them had been deported by the Soviets in two major waves from pre-war eastern Polish areas annexed by the Soviet Union.